reliverse/cli/README.md

 ## TL;DR

 Things are too overwhelming in our world.
 Let's make everything easier.

+**Reliverse CLI allows you:**

+1. Install the pre-configured Relivator.
+2. Build your own Relivator from scratch.
+3. Install any web-related repository from GitHub.
+4. Add shadcn/ui components to your React/Vue/Svelte project.
+5. Run code modifications on the existing codebase.
+6. Update your GitHub clone with the latest changes.
+7. Add, remove, or replace the Relivator's features.

 **It's a single tool for everything.** At its current stage, Reliverse CLI is a powerful website builder and project bootstrapper, right in your terminal.
 However, it won’t be only a website builder in the future, it will be a tool for building anything.
 Even now, you can start from scratch or with a template, setting everything up automatically or customizing it to your exact preferences.
 With all the tools pre-configured and ready to go, you can build exactly what you envision.